FRAC has created a one-stop-shop for elected officials to get the facts on the extent of hunger in America and the solutions that exist to solve it.

-Facts Every Candidate Should Know About Hunger
+Facts Every Elected Official Should Know About Hunger in the U.S.

 - Hunger hurts us all.
 Eliminating hunger would save the nation billions of dollars in doctor and hospital bills, special education costs, and lost economic productivity.